the4D/4d-react-node-assessment/tickets/JIRA-301.md

 ## TITLE: Document Processing Pipeline

 **Priority:** High
 **Component:** Backend

-**Description:**
+### Description
-Create a document processing pipeline that can handle multiple file types (PDF, CSV, TXT) and extract relevant information to be displayed in the results page.
+Develop a document processing pipeline capable of handling multiple file types (CSV, TXT) and extracting relevant information for display on the results page.

-**Technical Requirements:**
+### Technical Requirements
-1. Implement document import functionality (CSV, PRF, TXT)
+1. Implement document import functionality for CSV and TXT files.
-2. Create file upload endpoint that accepts multiple file types
+2. Create a file upload endpoint that supports multiple file types.
-3. Implement file type validation
-4. Create data extraction pipeline to get relevant fields (add your own validation on what you think makes sense (specifics))
-5. Implement error handling

-**Acceptance Criteria:**
+### Acceptance Criteria
-- System accepts PDF, CSV, and TXT files up to 10MB
+✅ The system accepts CSV and TXT files.
-- Files are validated before processing
+✅ Files are validated before processing.
-- Document information is correctly extracted and stored in the server
+✅ Document information is correctly extracted and stored on the server.
-- Failed uploads provide clear error messages
+✅ Failed uploads display clear error messages.
-- Processed documents appear in results page
+✅ Processed documents appear on the results page.